Skip to main content Skip to local navigation

 Directions

-The Maloca Community Garden is a site for outdoor environmental education and hands-on environmental stewardship.
-We encourage professors to use the Maloca Community Garden to explore topics such as native plants and pollinators, urban regenerative agriculture, agricultural innovation, food sovereignty, food justice and climate change.
+The Maloca Community Gardens is a site for outdoor environmental education and hands-on environmental stewardship.
+We encourage professors to use the Maloca Community Gardens to explore topics such as native plants and pollinators, urban regenerative agriculture, agricultural innovation, food sovereignty, food justice and climate change.

 CONTACT US to use the garden to foster experiential learning opportunities into courses and research.
 We welcome students who would like to conduct course research at the garden.